peterpjaspers/yet-another-make/doc/design_overview.md

 This example focuses on Windows but similar reasoning applies to Linux.

-In the Windows operating system a dynamic link library C.dll has an associated so-called import library C.lib.
+In the Windows operating system a dynamic link library C.dll has an associated import library C.lib.
 The import library contains, amongst others, the interface of the dll: its exported symbols and the name of the dll.
 Windows dictates that executables and dlls that require C.dll to be linked at run-time must be statically linked with C.lib.
-Relinking of exes and dlls link C.lib is only necessary when the interface section of C.lib has changed.
+Relinking of exes and dlls that link C.lib is only necessary when the interface section of C.lib has changed.

 In YAM this can be achieved by configuring the link task to depend on the interface aspect version of its .lib input files.
 The interface aspect version